Fatheed7/the-jet-reds/README.md

 - The Navbar has a fixed position at the head of the page which sits above all other content.
 This was chosen over a sticky position mainly for browers compatibility, but it's function does not vary in any significant way to a fixed position.
 - To ensure the content sat below the header, a margin was added to the top of the page.
 More information about this can be found in the [Bugs](#bugs) section.
+- Sass was used to override the default colour of the links, with a shadow added to contrast against the background colour of the navbar.

 #